WUI Fire Evacuation and Sheltering Considerations — Assessment Planning and Execution

 What is ESCAPE?

-ESCAPE is a research-backed approach to community evacuation planning developed from Wildland Urban Interface (WUI) case studies of devastating wildfires.
-It provides actionable insights and planning resources to improve community evacuation strategies.
+ESCAPE is a research-based method for community evacuation planning, developed from case studies of destructive wildfires in the Wildland-Urban Interface (WUI).
+It offers actionable insights and planning tools to enhance community evacuation strategies.

 Who Can